Skip to Main Content

 Fast forward: phase two personalization is happening on a broader scale with hyper-personalization.
 Dynamic offers are being orchestrated across real-time events.
 For example, predicated real-time product replenishment machine learning models that are based on what customers buy online matched with their identity in-store.

 Now, phase three hyper-personalization is enabling fully connected enterprise optimization and personalization.
+AI makes this an easy process by giving you the ability to personalize at scale.
 The greatest opportunity is in connecting the customer identity graph with the enterprise graph to improve outcomes.

 The customer identity graph stitches together important individual identifiers across devices—from usernames and phone numbers to loyalty card numbers to offer an accurate, up-to-date snapshot of customer attributes and behaviors.
 These 360° views of customers are critical to tailoring offers, messages, products and services, but they are more valuable when combined with the enterprise graph data like supply chain and inventory levels.